uadmin/uadmin-docs/dapi.rst

 |

-It returns a record that reads all item records and stats containing the query execution time and its related details when you perform an action that reads all records in the Item model.
+It returns a record that reads all item records and stat containing the query execution time and its related details when you perform an action that reads all records in the Item model.

 "qtime" is in milliseconds.